Tutorial ~ Make your own Stickers (using blank envelope labels)

 Stickers16

-BLANK ENVELOPE LABEL + BIBLE VERSE = DIY STICKERS
+BLANK ENVELOPE LABELS + BIBLE VERSE = DIY STICKERS

 Blank envelope labels make excellent Bible verse stickers.
-Buy them from your local stationery shop and they should come with how-to instructions.
-Simply type (or write) your Bible verse in as if it was an address; and then print them out.
+Simply type your Bible verse as if it was an address and then print them out!
 How easy is that?
 Here are some extra tips to jazz them up…

 *